Skip to content

 Self-Service Access

-This method is the recommended alternative to the standard dataset permissions because it audits users access to datasets.
+This method is the recommended alternative to the standard dataset user access rules.
+Users are required to provide a reason for access, which is then stored in the access history.

 Screenshot